All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Will Zepbound affect my statin therapy?

-Tirzepatide does not have significant pharmacokinetic interactions with statins.
+Tirzepatide doesn't have significant pharmacokinetic interactions with statins.
 The two medications can be taken together.
-In fact, combining a statin for LDL reduction with Zepbound for metabolic dyslipidemia may provide more comprehensive lipid management than either therapy alone.
+In fact, combining a statin for LDL reduction with Zepbound for metabolic dyslipidemia may provide more thorough lipid management than either therapy alone.

 Can Zepbound temporarily raise my cholesterol?